an0rak-dev/workbook/blog/content/about/index.md

+---
+type: about
+---

 I'm Sylvain, a Cloud architect currently working at [Artifakt](https://artifakt.com), a French based PaaS (Platform-as-a-Service).
 My day to day work mainly involves developing/maintaining Kubernetes controllers, Terraform recipes, NodeJS applications...

 By night, I'm a big fan of Virtual Reality and video games.
 So I spend most of my free